MiroslawBidzinski-us/gold-rush/README.md

 ### How to work with Gradle project (basics)

 To build the application, use the gradlew command-line tool.
-Below are some common operations (_note_: on Windows, use `gradlew.bat` instead of `./gradlew`).
+(Note: on Windows, use `gradlew.bat` instead of `./gradlew`.)

+Common operations include:

-- `./gradlew` -- build project
+- `./gradlew` — build the project
-- `./gradlew clean` -- clean project (removes _build_ directory)
+- `./gradlew clean` — clean the project (removes the build directory)
-- `./gradlew jar` -- build project and produce JAR file
+- `./gradlew jar` — build the project and generate a JAR file

 To run the application, execute the following command from the project’s root directory: